NHSDigital/ra-sandbox/input/pagecontent/add-reasonable-adjustment-record.md

 ### Usecase

 After obtaining consent from a patient, an adjustment flag may be created.
 A condition may also optionally be recorded.
-If an adjustment flag exists, there must be an additional flag created, designated as the master flag, to indicate that there are reasonable adjustments recorded for the patient.
+If an adjustment flag exists, there must be an additional flag created, designated as the patient flag, to indicate that there are reasonable adjustments recorded for the patient.

 <div style="text-align: left;">